 The Bottom Line

 Cryptocurrencies have drawn a lot of attention from regulators and lawmakers.
-While regulators have clamped down on taxation and securities, lawmakers have been divided on how to treat cryptocurrencies.
+While regulators have clamped down on crypto tax laws, tax rules, and securities, lawmakers have been divided on how to treat cryptocurrencies.